tchoi8/handmadecomputer/Dumpling/readme.md

 He turns around, packs up a few vegetable dumplings, and gives them to the customer who came before me.
-He then puts some pork and chive dumplings in the pot.
+Then he puts some pork and chive dumplings in the pot.
 I wonder if he's making my order already.

 ![](https://farm1.staticflickr.com/710/20719118860_dc7ed0b3b2_b.jpg =300x)

-There are number of customers who have been waiting for their orders.

 While I wait impatiently for my food, he takes in more orders from other customers.
 And then cooks some more dumplings.